 - Spices and herbs

-Vegetables don’t add much to their nutrients level so zoo keepers offer them veggies as treats, and carrots for keeping their teeth clean.
+Vegetables don’t add much to their nutrient level so zookeepers offer them veggies as treats, and carrots for keeping their teeth clean.

 14. Do Polar Bears Eat Other Polar Bears

-Adult polar bear might attack the polar bear cubs when they lack their principle prey.
-But an adult polar bear don’t eat another adult bear, they are not a part of their diet.
-They don’t attack an adult bear for eating purpose, but they might get injured by another bear while fighting for mating rights.
+An adult polar bear might attack the polar bear cubs when they lack their principal prey.
+But an adult polar bear doesn’t eat another adult bear, they are not a part of their diet.
+They don’t attack an adult bear for eating purposes, but they might get injured by another bear while fighting for mating rights.

 15. Do Polar Bears Eat Their Young

-The problem of cannibalism (eating your own kind) arises among polar bears when they don’t get access to their prey .Then these ruthless predators even kill their own young members.
+The problem of cannibalism (eating your kind) arises among polar bears when they don’t get access to their prey.
+They will even kill their young members.
 Polar bears don’t eat the adult members but they do attack the young ones.
-The increasing trend of this behavior among polar bear is because of:
+The increasing trend of this behavior among polar bears is because of:

 - The lack of prey

-- Global warming which is continuously destroying the hunting grounds of these polar bears.
+- Global warming is continuously destroying the hunting grounds of these polar bears.